Embird Embroidery Software

 Satin Border

-The vector contour for the border of the above design can be obtained by directly converting the Mesh object and its opening into Outline Objects.
-Thus, we avoid digitizing the border contour anew.
+Vector contours for the border can be generated by converting the Mesh object and its opening into Outline Objects.

-Select the Mesh object and use the main menu > Convert > Fill, Mesh & Sfumato > Create Outlines command.
-This will preserve the mesh and create new outline objects - one for the outer contour and one for the hole.
+Select the Mesh object and navigate to Main Menu > Convert > Fill, Mesh & Sfumato > Create Outlines.
+This creates new outline objects for the outer contour and the opening while preserving the original mesh.

 Overlock